scrapy/scrapy/docs/intro/tutorial.rst

     '<a href="/page/2/">Next <span aria-hidden="true">→</span></a>'

 This gets the anchor element, but we want the attribute ``href``.
-For that, Scrapy supports a CSS extension that let's you select the attribute contents, like this::
+For that, Scrapy supports a CSS extension that lets you select the attribute contents, like this::

     >>> response.css('li.next a::attr(href)').get()